 Therefore each photograph has its own unique data.
-EXIF data stores information like camera model, exposure, aperture, ISO, what camera mode was used and whether or not a flash fired.
+Exif data shows photo information such as camera model, exposure, aperture, ISO, what camera mode was used and whether or not a flash fired.

-How is EXIF metadata useful?
+How is exif metadata useful?

-EXIF metadata readers
+Exif metadata readers

-When you first start out in digital SLR photography, all the camera settings can seem overwhelming.
-There are so many different settings, that it can be hard to remember what one’s were used for each shot.
+When you first start out in digital SLR photography, all the camera settings seem overwhelming.
+There are so many different settings, that it is hard to remember what one’s were used for each shot.

-- When you preview a photograph in windows picture viewer, you can right click on the image and choose properties.
-Click the summary tab along the top, then if you don’t see the EXIF data instantly, click the advanced button.
+- When you preview a photograph in windows picture viewer, simply right click on the image and choose properties.
+Click the summary tab along the top, then if you don’t see the exif data instantly, click the advanced button.

 - There are many free Exif readers available.
 One of the most popular freeware programs is called Exif Reader – image data file analysis

-- If you already own a graphics editor like Photoshop CS2 and above, you can read the EXIF data with the programs File Browser feature (File / File Info, along the top toolbar).
+- If you already own a graphics editor like Photoshop CS2 and above, you can read the exif data with the programs File Browser feature (File / File Info, along the top toolbar).

 Reasons why you may not be able to read a photographs EXIF metadata

-Assignment: EXIF metadata lesson
+Photography Assignment: Exif metadata lesson

-- Open up a few different photographs within EXIF Reader and read through the numerous metadata columns.
-Look specifically for metering mode, aperture, exposure (shutter speed), focal length and ISO.
+- Open up a few different photographs within exif Reader and read through the numerous metadata columns.
+Looking specifically at metering mode, aperture, exposure (shutter speed), focal length and ISO.

 These are the camera settings most beginners want to replicate for specific types of shots.